amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 - Generative AI prompting
 - Following style guides
 - Content strategy
-- The scenario-based refactoring project I worked on shared similarities with DITA
+- Some understanding of DITA
 - Working on multiple writing projects solo and with other writers

 ## Professional journey